Space Stations - Beans in Space!

 - Paper or foam to stuff inside the Earth and Moon cans so that the beans don't rattle

-- Labels for each can
+- 3 labels, one for each can

 - Make sure the lids on the containers are on tight or sealed so there can't be any peeking!